Fewer angioplasties are being done as professional organizations continue to review their safety and efficacy.

 Fewer Americans are getting unnecessary and potentially risky heart procedures.

-Unnecessary angioplasties have decreased by 50 percent in hospitals in the United States, according to a new assessment published in the Journal of the American Medical Association (JAMA).
+Unnecessary angioplasties have decreased by 50 percent in hospitals in the United States, according to a new assessment published in the

 An angioplasty involves expanding blocked arteries with a small balloon.
 Once a common treatment for chest pain from blocked coronary arteries, their use has been decreasing since 2009, when the American College of Cardiology and the American Heart Association released new guidelines.

 The procedure is considered a critical tool in managing coronary artery disease, but they had been performed far too often, even when risks outweighed potential benefits.
-About one in every four deaths in the United States is due to heart disease, according to the U.S. Centers for Disease Control and Prevention (CDC).
+About one in every four deaths in the United States is due to heart disease, according to the

 Researchers at the Yale School of Medicine found the proportion of non-acute angioplasties — medically known as percutaneous coronary interventions (PCIs) — considered inappropriate decreased from 26 percent in 2010 to 13 percent in 2014.
 Overall, the volume of non-acute PCIs decreased 34 percent.
 The procedure was used to treat patients with severe angina, a common yet potentially lethal chest pain that occurs when the heart doesn’t receive enough blood.